-An O.J.
-SImpson Book Deal Is Considered Poison By Major Publishers
+#OJSimpson Is Thought To Be Publishing Poison

 With O.J.
 Simpson’s release from prison imminent, people are wondering what is the next step for “The Juice.”
 Many think that a book, perhaps a memoir of sorts would be the expected first move, but most major publishers are saying no thanks.
-Despite the fact that a panel has given the thumbs up to paroling Simpson, the sentiment still leans heavily anti-Simpson, and publishers are fearing backlash and even a boycott.
+Despite the fact that a panel has given the thumbs up to paroling Simpson, the sentiment still leans heavily anti-Simpson, and publishers fear backlash and even a boycott.
 The theory is that few people want to read a book about O.J.
 Simpson working through struggles, and now feeling really good about himself.

 Many people think that with the popularity of the two mini-series about O.J.
 Simpson, that a follow-up book would be a given, but a Simpson memoir would not tell readers anything that they don’t already know.
 Both series showed Simpson’s downfall, his low points, and the only thing Simpson could write about is his time behind bars, and how he is now committed to being a parent to his children.
 Simpson explained to the parole board that he just wants to move back to Florida and lead a simple life, and that is not something that any publisher will risk their reputation to take on.
 If he writes a book truly admitting that he in some way took part in the events that led to the death of his former wife Nicole and Ron Goldman, then O.J.
 Simpson might find it easier to secure a publisher.

 In his past life, O.J.
-Simpson admitted that his focus was based on money but even more, he wanted fame.
+Simpson admitted that his focus was based on money, but even more, he wanted fame.

 “As a kid growing up in the ghetto,” he said, “one of the things I wanted most was not money – it was fame.”